MarkAdell/my_articles/README.md

 console.log(evenNumbers); // [2, 4, 6, 8]
 ```

 In the declarative approach, we described the desired outcome.
-We were like "Hey compiler, we want the `evenNumbers` array to hold the value of the `numbers` array after including even numbers only".
+We were like "Hey compiler, we want the `evenNumbers` array to hold the value of the `numbers` array after including only even numbers".

-For those unfamiliar with the `filter` function, we will get to that later in the article when we discuss higher-order functions.
+For those unfamiliar with the `filter` function, we will cover it later in the article when we discuss higher-order functions.
 However, even if this is your first time encountering the `filter` function, you will likely understand what's happening as the code is self-descriptive and reads like English.
 And this is the beauty of declarative code.

 We can make the code even more concise using [arrow functions](https://www.w3schools.com/js/js_arrow_function.asp).
 Arrow functions provide a shorter syntax for creating function expressions and are supported in many programming languages, also known as *Lambda Expressions*.